American School of Madrid: Demographics

-ASM is made up of 33.3% U.S. citizens, 33.3% Spanish citizens, and 33.3% international students from more than 50 countries all over the world.
+ASM is made up of 36% U.S. citizens, 27% Spanish citizens, and 37% international students from more than 50 countries.

-In the 2021-2022 school year, average enrollment was 100.
+In the 2021-2022 school year, average enrollment was 1030.

 Faculty

 In the 2020-2021 school year, there were 193 faculty members.

 Among the staff are several technology coordinators and assistants, guidance counselors for each school, librarians, nurses, maintenance staff and administrators, including the Heads of Admissions, Development, and Communications.

 Student activities

 ASM offers the following extracurricular activities: